zofe/rapyd-laravel/README.md

 `Zofe\Rapyd\RapydServiceProvider::class`

+## how to

+just go to `/rapyd-demo` for a bit of demos of all widgets.
+then you'll be able to populate some data (be sure chat db connection env/config is valid)

 ## A couple of minutes of your time before you start

 I came from an era where there was mutual appreciation among programmers, if you use this library and benefit from it join-me on Linkedin and write a short review.